An outcome is a statement about the knowledge, skills, attitudes, and/or abilities

 Click the + symbols to expand the sections.

-The College Council is responsible for assessing the institutional learning outcomes.
+The College Council is responsible for assessing the Institutional-Level Outcomes.

 Communication

-Use language and non-verbal modes of expression appropriate to the audience and purpose.
+Use language and other modes of expression appropriate to the audience and purpose.

 Cognition